-Both gases, CO_2 and CH_4 , have a long lifetime in the atmosphere.
-As a consequence of this fact and related human emissions, the atmospheric concentrations of these gases are relatively high (about 400 ppm for CO_2 and 1.8 ppm for CH_4) compared to other atmospheric trace gases.
+Both gases, CO2 and CH4, have a long lifetime in the atmosphere.
+As a consequence of this fact and related human emissions, the atmospheric concentrations of these gases are relatively high (about 400 ppm for CO2 and 1.8 ppm for CH4) compared to other atmospheric trace gases.
 As a result of this even a moderate to strong (surface) source or sink typically only results in a relatively small local or regional change (enhancement or depletion relative to the surrounding region) in their vertical columns or their mid/upper tropospheric concentration.
 The observational requirements are therefore very demanding in particular with respect to random and systematic errors and stability.

 Because of their long lifetime and atmospheric transport, elevated (or depleted) atmospheric CO2 and CH4 concentrations can be higher (or lower) relative to the background far away from the surface source (or sink), which has emitted (or taken up) these atmospheric gases.
 In order to obtain source/sink information from the atmospheric observations it is therefore required to take atmospheric transport (and in particular for methane also atmospheric chemistry) into account and to consider the exact time and location of the atmospheric observations.
 As a consequence, the most relevant data products are the Level 2 (L2) products, which contain detailed information (time, location, etc.) for each individual satellite ground pixel.
-The requirements as formulated in the Target Requirement Document (TRD GHG, 2017) are, therefore, mostly L2 requirements.
+The requirements as formulated in the Target Requirement Document (D4) are, therefore, mostly L2 requirements.
 However, for XCO2 and XCH4 also (gridded) Level 3 (L3) products have been generated (in OBS4MIPS format).

-The C3S_312a_Lot6 project is essentially the (pre-)operational continuation of the research and development (R&D) pre-cursor project GHG-CCI (http://www.esa-ghg-cci.org/) of ESA's Climate Change Initiative (CCI).
-The main goal of the C3S_312a_Lot6 project is to extend (in time) the data base of GHG-CCI pre-cursor data products.
+This C3S project is essentially the operational continuation of the research and development (R&D) pre-cursor project GHG-CCI of ESA's Climate Change Initiative (CCI).
+A goal of the C3S_312b_Lot2 project is to extend (in time) the data base of GHG-CCI pre-cursor data products.

-The first C3S_312a_Lot6 GHG data set - Climate Data Record 1 (CDR1) - covered the time period 2003-2016 and had been delivered to ECMWF in 2017.
-That data set and its documentation has been made available via the C3S CDS.
-The second data set - Climate Data Record 2 (CDR2) - coveres the time period 2003-2017 and has be made available for the C3S CDS in 2018.
-This document is an update for data set CDR2.
+The first C3S GHG data set - Climate Data Record 1 (CDR1) - covered the time period 2003-2016 and had been delivered to ECMWF in 2017.
+The second data set - Climate Data Record 2 (CDR2) - covered the time period 2003-2017 and has be made available for the C3S CDS in 2018.
+This document is an update for the latest version of this data set.